brandur/sorg/content/drafts/go-lambda.md

 ---
-title: "Go On Lambda: A Perfect Match For Serverless"
+title: "Go on Lambda: A Perfect Match For Serverless"
 location: San Francisco
 published_at: 2018-01-16T16:57:55Z
 hook: TODO